- MRI (magnetic resonance imaging) is a type of scan that uses magnetism and radio waves to take pictures of inside the

 An MRI is a type of scan that creates pictures using magnetism and radio waves.
 MRI scans produce pictures from angles all around the body and shows up soft tissues very clearly.

 MRI can be used to look at most areas of the body.
 For some parts of the body and for some types of tissues, it can produce clearer results than a CT scan.

 An MRI can be used to:

 - find a tumour

-- stage a cancer, to find out how big it is and whether it has spread
+- find out how big it is and whether it has spread (stage a cancer)

 - measure blood flow

 You might have an injection of a special dye (contrast medium) before the scan to help make the pictures clearer.

 MRI scans are particularly good for: